mohammedobaidraza/java-comp-436/README.md

 # Background

-The goal of this project is to convert a simple Java stopwatch to an Android application.
+The goal of this project was to convert a simple Java stopwatch to an Android application.

 # Learning Objectives